 Our 5-Minute Barre series on YouTube can help!
 Watch below and subscribe to our YouTube channel for more fitness videos.

 Make Balance Exercises Better

 There are three ways to improve the effectiveness of your balance practice.
 If you’ve got those balance poses in yoga down or you’ve been practicing balance at your kitchen counter daily, it’s time to take that foundation and make it more functional.

-Start with balance exercises you’re already doing and add one of these options at a time.
-If you’re not already doing balance exercises, regularly start with a simple stork stand (one leg) in shoes and move to doing it barefoot when you’ve got that.
+Start with balance exercises you’re already doing, and add one of these options at a time.
+If you’re not already doing balance exercises, regularly start with a simple stork stand (one leg) in shoes and move to do it barefoot when you’ve got that.
 Continue to challenge yourself.

 Life is likely to keep you off balance until the end.
 But you’ve got this.